Written by Fr. Michael Sweeney, OP, on May 2009 at the Induction in the College of Fellows

-Through his position at the University of St. Thomas, Naughton has undertaken the work of discovering the means by which students may integrate their professional training in business and administration with a profoundly theological understanding of their personal and human vocation.
-He has worked to design curricula in order that his students may grasp the graced possibilities for themselves and for others by integrating their faith and their work within the business world and in their profession.
-He strives to teach his students the profound relation between work as a practical wisdom and the contemplative leisure that must sustain it.
+Such a realization has an eminently practical character: you have worked to design curricula in order that that your students may grasp the graced possibilities for themselves and for others by integrating their faith and their work within the business world and in their profession.
+You have taught them the profound relation between work as a practical wisdom and the contemplative leisure that must sustain it.

 You have been called upon to participate in national and international symposia, inviting educators and business leaders into a conversation through which human work may be appreciated in its moral and theological dimensions.

 At the Dominican School of Philosophy and Theology we have an urgent interest in the integration of the philosophical and theological tradition with the needs of contemporary society, and we are delighted that you have consented to collaborate with us in this most important work.

 Therefore, as an expression of our esteem and gratitude, and in virtue of the authority invested in me by the Board of Trustees of the Dominican School of Philosophy and Theology, I am privileged to bestow upon you, Michael J. Naughton, the degree of Doctor of Humane Letters honoris causa, and to name you as a Fellow of the School.